 #2.
 Adding an In-Country Reviewer while editing project details

 The project details page contains essential features to manage your project.
 This includes options to:

 - Complete a translated project

 Additionally, from now on it’s possible to add an In-Country Reviewer to the project from the Project Details page.

-The In-country Reviewer’s role is to review and approve the translated content that ensures a higher quality of the translation.
-While the Project Manager has the options to preview and leave comments for each translated segment, the In-Country Reviewer has additional options to accept or reject translated segments.
+The In-Country Reviewer’s role is to review and approve the translated content to ensure a higher quality of the translation.
+While the Project Manager has the options of previewing and leaving comments for each translated segment, the In-Country Reviewer has additional options to accept or reject translated segments.
 Both team members can also add reference images for each segment individually.

-The project creator for internal localization projects will be the ICR by default for each translation project that they create unless specified otherwise in the Desktop App.
+The project creator for internal localization projects will be the ICR by default for each translation project that they create unless they specify otherwise in the Desktop App.

 Translators will receive notification for each comment entered by an ICR or Project Manager.
 Thanks to this they can filter out approved or rejected segments in the translation editor and correct them according to the feedback from the reviewer.
 Additionally, segments with comments can also be filtered out as well.